goggledefogger/wheel-of-town/README.md

 The wheel might be kind, it might be cruel.

 **Highlights:**
-• 3D spinning wheel with satisfying physics
+• 3D spinning wheel with satisfying physics and a classic, harmonious color palette
-• Two AI opponents with distinct strategies
+• Modern, lively, and classic UI/UX with improved typography (Inter & Merriweather)
-• Hosted by Pat and Vanna Roy
+• Solve action uses a modal with a board-style input grid, not a prompt
-• Playable with keyboard or mouse
+• Confetti and celebratory effects for round/game win
-• Accessibility features so everyone gets a fair shot
+• Accessibility and keyboard navigation improved

 ## 🚀 Quick Start